SimpeClient/simpeclient.github.io/README.md

-# simpleclient.github.io
+# SimpleWebsite
-The website of SimpleClient
+Website of SimpleClient